 Londoners tend to get out and enjoy their city on a public holiday.
 Banks are closed (hence the name) and so are schools and most businesses including doctors’ surgeries, although hospitals are open.
 Shops and restaurants tend to stay open on bank holidays these days, although shopping hours may be reduced.
 Transport services are often affected too.

-Most London attractions and theatres stay open for the Spring bank holidays, but check in advance for opening times and booking requirements.
+Most London attractions and theatres stay open for the Spring Bank Holidays, but check in advance for opening times and booking requirements.

 Things to Do in London in May

 May is the perfect time to explore the city, visit attractions without the summer queues and make the most of time outdoors.
-The warmer weather makes outdoor activities more pleasant whilst longer days are a good opportunity to head further afield.
+The warmer weather makes outdoor activities more inviting whilst longer days are a good opportunity to head further afield.

 The month of May also sees the kick off of London’s traditional ‘season’, a whirl of social events during the summer months.
 Once the preserve of aristocrats, many of these sporting or cultural events have become much-loved institutions.
 And these days they are ticketed events that anyone can attend.